 JOIN US FOR OUR VIRTUAL BOOK CLUB MEETING

 While we’re unable to meet in the theater, we’re taking our book club online.
-Join us on Friday, August 28 from 5-6pm on Zoom.
-We’ll be reading and discussing one of the texts from the NYU Office of Global Inclusion and Diversity’s Anti-Black Racism Education Resource List.
-RSVP here to receive the Zoom link.
+We hope it’ll be a great way to read new books and stay connected.
+Join us Friday, June 12 from 5-6pm on Zoom.
+RSVP here to receive the link.